 An Indigenous Call for Urgent, Collective Action For Protecting and Restoring the Sacred To All Members of the Human Family

-1. We have the ancient prophecies and the clear vision of a future of social justice and collective prosperity for the Americas and beyond that we are in the process of manifesting.
+1. We have the ancient prophecies and the clear vision of a future of social justice and collective prosperity for the Americas, and beyond that, we are in the process of manifesting.
 This new global civilization that is unfolding, as promised by the Ancient Ones and the Ancient of Days, fully honors the Natural Laws and Rights of Mother Earth and the Unity and Diversity of Human Family.
 This New Spiritual Springtime foretold by our Elders is now unfolding globally, as sure as the sun rises every morning.

-2. We have a strong, enduring and unbreakable spiritual foundation of cultural values and guiding principles that have empowered us to survive and arise, with greater strength and wisdom than ever, after a great spiritual wintertime.
+2. We have a robust, enduring and unbreakable spiritual foundation of cultural values and guiding principles that have empowered us to survive and arise, with greater strength and wisdom than ever, after great spiritual wintertime.
 This long spiritual wintertime was filled, at times, with the utmost human cruelty, violence, injustice, abuse, and physical and cultural genocide.

 Despite these challenges, throughout the Americas and around Mother Earth, our Indigenous Peoples are reawakening to their spiritual and cultural identities and are healing our Sacred Relationships between ourselves, Mother Earth and all members of the Human Family.

-Furthermore it is crystal clear that these collective resources are in the process of empowering us to become a primary spiritual and economic force, not only in the Americas, but throughout Mother Earth.
+Furthermore, it is crystal clear that these collective resources are in the process of empowering us to become a primary spiritual and economic force, not only in the Americas but throughout Mother Earth.

 Our Sacred Places and the Healthful Life of our Beloved Mother Earth are not for sale and exploitation for any price!